fcelda/nsec5-crypto/README.md

 cc -std=gnu99 -Wall -g -O2 -Icrypto -I/usr/local/include -L/usr/local/lib64 -lcrypto -o demo_openssl demo/main.c demo/openssl.c crypto/openssl_fdh.c
 ```

-The demo program takes a name of hash function, private RSA key in PEM format, and input from the command line.
+The demo program takes a name of a hash function, a private RSA key in PEM format, and input from the command line.
 The input is then signed and verified:

 ```
 $ ./demo_gnutls sha1 key_1024.pem teststring